 Converter Standalone uses VSS snapshots to save the state of source volumes during hot cloning of physical and virtual machines that run Windows.
 VSS snapshots are also used to synchronize the destination virtual machine with the source machine after the initial conversion.
 Some of the VSS-related issues are inherited in Converter Standalone and can prevent the proper completion of your conversion tasks.

-Read the limitations listed in Table 1 before you initiate a conversion task.
+Read the limitations listed in VSS Snapshotting Limitations before you initiate a conversion task.

 If your conversion task fails with an VSS-related error message, you can check the table for possible reasons and workarounds.